-- Electing three individuals as directors, each for a three-year term, as part of Class III of our ten member classified board of directors, as identified in the Proxy Card and this Proxy Statement. - Ratifying the appointment of Grant Thornton LLP ("Grant Thornton") as the Company's independent registered public accounting firm ("External Accountant") for year ended December 31, 2016. - Adoption of the minutes of the June 29, 2015 annual meeting and transacting such other business as may properly come before the meeting and any adjournment or adjournments of it.
+- Electing three individuals as directors, each for a three-year term, as part of Class I of our ten member classified board of directors, as identified in the Proxy Card and this Proxy Statement. - Ratifying the appointment of Grant Thornton LLP ("Grant Thornton") as the Company's independent registered public accounting firm ("External Accountant") for year ended December 31, 2017. - · Approving, as an advisory vote only, compensation of the Named Executive Officers as identified in this Proxy Statement. - Voting, as an advisory vote only, on whether shareholder advisory votes on compensation of our named executive officers as identified in our proxy statement ought to occur every one, two or three years.

+• Adoption of the minutes of the June 27, 2016 annual meeting and transacting such other business as may properly come before the meeting and any adjournment or adjournments of it.

-Adoption of the minutes of the June 29, 2015 annual meeting does not constitute approval or disapproval of any of the matters referred to in the minutes.
+Adoption of the minutes of the June 27, 2016 annual meeting does not constitute approval or disapproval of any of the matters referred to in the minutes.